 The pump is assembled from back to front.

-Begin by laying the pressure section #15 on its back with the kidney shaped ports facing up.
-Put a dab of petroleum jelly on six places around the O-ring step on the bearing plate #14.
+Begin by laying the pressure stage #11 on its back with the kidney shaped ports facing up.

+Put a dab of petroleum jelly on six places around the O-ring step on the bearing plate #9.
 Put the O-ring in place making sure it is completely seated in the groove.
 Carefully place the bearing plate into the step in the pressure section, being sure not to upset the O-ring.
 Make sure the flats on the exterior line up with the flats on the exterior of the pressure section.
-Also put a dab of petroleum jelly on six places around the O-ring step on the Rotor & Scroll housing #10.
+Also put a dab of petroleum jelly on six places around the O-ring step on the Rotor & Scroll housing #6.
 Put the O-rings in place making sure they are completely seated in their grooves.
 Carefully place the housing into the step in the pressure section being sure not to upset the O-ring.
 Make sure the flats on the exterior line up with the flats on the exterior of the pressure section.
-Coat all surfaces SPARINGLY that the Rotor & Scroll will touch with petroleum jelly.
+Coat all surfaces that the Rotor & Scroll will touch SPARINGLY with petroleum jelly.

 Carefully insert the scroll and make sure it turns freely.
 Situate the next O-ring on the exposed side of the Rotor & Scroll housing.
 Again, use petroleum jelly to hold it in place.
 Place the shaft with the Rotor attached in place and lubricate the face of the gears.

-Slide mounting bracket #9 into place over the shaft.
+Slide mounting bracket #5 into place over the shaft.

-As before, install the last O-ring on the step in the front cap.
+Install the last O-ring as before on the step in the front cap.

 Carefully slide the front cap over the shaft as far as the seal will allow.
 Push the rubber lip of the seal outward with your thumbnail or a similar object and spin the section slowly.
 This will allow the seal to slide over the shaft without damaging it.
-Again position it properly making sure the O-ring has not moved out of position.
+Again position it properly making sure the O-ring hasn't moved out of position.

-Put a small amount of thread locking solution on the threads of the three small screws and tighten the front seal cap, also the three long screws and insert them in the bores.
+Put a small amount of Loctite on the threads of the three long bolts and insert them in the bores.
 These bolts should be tightened evenly - gradually working your way to 80 inch pounds of torque.

-To assemble the by-pass valve, first drop the pressure relief piston #16 into the bore followed by the pressure spring #17.
+To assemble the by-pass valve #16, first drop the ball #17 into the bore followed by the pressure spring #18.

-Slide O-ring #20 over pressure adjustment screw #21.
+Slide O-ring #20 over pressure adjustment screw #19.
 Thread the adjustment screw in the by-pass valve with the stepped end fitting in the I.D. of the pressure spring.
 Screw the adjustment screw in until only 3/4" remains showing.
 This will put you in the ballpark for oil pressure on initial startup.
 Screw on the locknut and tighten it.

-Make sure the O-ring #18 is in place between the threads and the head of the by-pass valve and screw it into place in the pressure section.
+Make sure the O-ring #15 is in place between the threads and the head of the by-pass valve and screw it into place in the pressure section.